cledouarec/cledouarec.github.io/content/posts/20251206-architecture-decision/index.md

 _consensus_ which means that we do not try to get everyone to agree but try to have no one against the decision.

-In general, a meeting may be suitable, even though by nature it requires synchronous communication.
-However, it’s also entirely possible to make this process fully asynchronous, as long as responses remain timely.
+In general, a meeting is suitable, but being a synchronous format, it’s usually preferable to use an asynchronous approach if you can keep responses timely.

 > [!tip]
 > Limit the number of participants to only those who are truly necessary.
 This